fishberg/bwsi-dashboard/index.md

 # Internship Opportunities (to be updated as we have more information)

-Our sponsors understand that the best and brightest are coming here for courses and offer internships to selected students attending BWSI.
+Our sponsors understand that the best and brightest are coming here for courses and offer internships to selected students attending BWSI for the following summer.

 | Name | Application Link | Additional Info | Due |
 | ---- | ---------------- | --------------- | --- |